For Such a Time as This — Modern Paraphrase | fresh.bible

 No more hesitation.
 No more weighing options.
 Just a woman who decided that the risk of doing nothing was worse than the risk of doing something.
 "If I perish, I perish" isn't fatalism — it's resolve.
 It's the moment she stopped calculating odds and started counting on something bigger than herself.

-left and did everything told him to do.
+Mordecai left and did everything Esther told him to do.
 Catch the shift?
-At the beginning of this chapter, was giving the commands.
-By the end, was.
+At the beginning of this chapter, Mordecai was giving the commands.
+By the end, Esther was.
 She walked into this conversation as a queen who happened to be Jewish.
 She walked out as a leader who was ready to die for her people.
 That's not a small transformation.
 That's someone stepping into the reason they exist.